Capturing the Spirit of the Wild: Original Wildlife Oil Paintings by

 Tony Forrest’s Wildlife Art

 I have been painting the wildlife of Africa and India for over thirty five years.
 I am passionate about the natural world.
 I am also passionate about wildlife art and painting.
-At the age of about seven I became aware that I liked looking at big paintings and even at that tender age I was aware of subtleties and the brush strokes made by artists whose originals hung in my primary school.
+At the age of about seven I became aware that I liked looking at paintings and even at that tender age I was aware of subtleties and the brush strokes made by artists whose originals hung in my primary school.

-The was a major transition for me when I was in my 20s.
+There was a major transition for me when I was in my 20s.
 I became aware of the paintings of one artist who I had never heard of at the time: wildlife artist David Shepherd.
 I watched a TV programme about David and his work - from that moment I was hopelessly hooked on painting wildlife and I was also besotted with Shepherd’s amazing work.
 When I was about 25, I went to a gallery near Bournemouth and saw a new print called “Sleepy Tigers”.
 It was David Shepherd’s latest print.
 I stood outside the gallery looking at the print displayed in the window: that was the first time a painting ever made me cry.
 It was beautiful.
 I have been a great fan of David’s work ever since.

-My own main speciality is producing paintings of African and Indian wildlife.
+My own speciality is producing paintings of African and Indian wildlife.
 There is a story hidden in all my work; each painting has its own journey from the initial visual experience in the wild to the final stroke of the brush in my studio.
 I have travelled to Africa many times and whenever I am driving around a nature reserve, large or small, I am both excited and apprehensive.
 Excited to see so much drama waiting to be painted and apprehensive because I worry about missing something!
 The subjects that excite me are often not the cutest - we all love to see a leopard or lion cub, but oil painting can be so exciting with certain subjects; elephants, buffalo, rhino, hippo.
 These animals lend themselves to being painted in a way that really captures their character - thick mud, their sheer bulk and power.

 I hope that my paintings serve as a reminder that the fauna and flora with which we share this planet is in danger of being lost for ever unless we all appreciate it more and take positive steps to conserve it.